 Activities of SRKS

-Running a Children’s Home – 52 kids,Vocational Training for 80 students, Running an Old Age Home – 12 poor senior citizens, Running a Non-formal Primary School for the home children, Community Development, Organic Farming, SRKS is committed to make & keep the world GREEN and hence adopted Solar Energy as the form of Electricity.
+Running a Children’s Home – 52 kids,Vocational Training for 80 students, Running an Old Age Home – 12 poor senior citizens, Running a Non-formal Primary School for the home children, conducting vocational training classes (mobile repairing, sewing, health assistance, etc.) and supporting on employment and entrepreneurship for dozens of needy rural youths every year, Community Development, Organic Farming, SRKS is committed to make & keep the world GREEN and hence adopted Solar Energy as the form of Electricity.

 Running a Children’s Home – 52 kidsFor the last for decades, Sri Ramakrishna Sevashram had the opportunity of taking care of hundreds of poor kids.
 Mostly destitute, some orphan.
 Some came from the State Government, some from the police station and few brought to SRKS by relatives.
 Starting from 6 kids in 1972 by Sri Sudhansu Biswas, we have now more than 50 kids here in the Ashram.